Skip to ContentSkip to Navigation

 Albert van Giffen

 Albert van Giffen is one of the most famous archaeologists in the Netherlands.
 Trained as a natural scientist, Van Giffen integrated geological and biological methods into archaeology.
 The ‘father of the dolmens’ researched mounds, burial mounds, urn fields, honeycomb fields, and dolmens.
 In addition to research, he also restored collapsed and partially damaged dolmens.
 The role he played during the Ezinge excavation was legendary.
-Nowhere in Europe had archaeologists ever uncovered a prehistoric settlement with such a wealth of well-preserved layers of human activity. here.
+Nowhere in Europe had archaeologists ever uncovered a prehistoric settlement with such a wealth of well-preserved layers of human activity.
+Read the rest of the article here.

 Share this Facebook LinkedIn